 Read one member’s reflections on joining First Parish here.

 We welcome you with joy into the life of First Parish.
-We promise you our support as we share in the hopes and labors of this liberal church.
+We promise you our support as we share in the hopes and labors of this liberal religious community.
 May we continue to grow together in wisdom and love.
 May we together work for justice and be witnesses to what is good in the world.